Lethal blood alcohol level chart: Quick Answer

 The BAC effects chart is a helpful guide that shows how alcohol affects the body over time.
 By knowing how fast alcohol can change the way you feel and act, people can make smarter choices about drinking and understand what bac is drunk.
 Especially if they need to drive or do tasks that require clear thinking and good coordination.

-Going over certain BAC levels can lead to legal consequences like fines, jail time, and losing your driver's license.
+Going over certain BAC levels can lead to legal consequences like fines, jail time, and losing your driver's license, especially if you refuse to take a test.
 Knowing about BAC can also help you avoid risky situations that might cause permanent harm or even death.

 Conclusion